cwensel/cascading.groovy/README.txt

   This distribution includes all necessary Cascading libraries, and a simple installer.

-  To install, first make sure Groovy is installed, the execute
+  To install, first make sure Groovy is installed, then execute

    $ groovy setup.groovy